niftyclaudia/gauntlet-03e/prd-v1.md

-**As a** content creator doing face-on-camera content **I want** to record my webcam with synchronized microphone audio **So that** I can create vlogs, testimonials, and talking-head videos within Klippy
+**As a** content creator doing face-on-camera content **I want** to record my webcam with synchronized microphone audio **So that** I can create vlogs, testimonials, and talking-head videos within ollo

 **User Value**: Built-in camera recording removes dependency on separate camera recording software.